ErikVerheul/OneBacklog/README.md

 ![img](https://github.com/ErikVerheul/OneBacklog/blob/master/src/assets/logo.png)

 <b>The product vision:</b>
 <p>In my practise I have noticed a disconnect between my client's development portfolio, often a collection of projects, and the backlogs of the scrum teams.
 The discussion about priorities is largely political with little involvement of the product owners until the project starts.
 This tool aims to be an aid to the product owner(s) and allows all participants in product development to have a complete, well structured, view of the purpose and progress of the product development.
-The tool is inspired by Large-Scale Scrum (LeSS) and favors the concept of product developments rather than project execution.</p>
+The tool is inspired by Large-Scale Scrum (LeSS) and favors the concept of product development rather than project execution.</p>

 As Product Owner (PO) I need one integrated tool to manage the product backlog of all my products so that:
 - I can map my portfolio in one tool